iKarmaaa123/terraform-mongodb-devops-project/README.md

   }
 }
 ```
-A MongoDB Atlas advanced cluster is created with the following specifications:
+- A MongoDB Atlas advanced cluster is created with the following specifications:
 Type: Replica set
 Backup: Enabled
 MongoDB Version 6.0
 Replication Specs: Configured with an electable node set and analytic node set, both using AWS inthe 'US_EAST_1' region.
 The electable set consists of 3 nodes of size M10, and the analytics set consists of 1 node of M10.

 <h3> Outputs </h3>
-These outputs are primarily intended for use in Terratest with Go to validate various parts of the infrastructure:
+- These outputs are primarily intended for use in Terratest with Go to validate various parts of the infrastructure:

-MongoDB Atlas Project ID:
+<h4> MongoDB Atlas Project ID </h4>
 ```hcl
 output "mongodb_atlas_project_id" {
     value = mongodbatlas_project.atlas-project.id
 }
 ```
-Provides the ID of the created MongoDB Atlas project.
+- Provides the ID of the created MongoDB Atlas project.

-MongoDB Atlas CIDR Block:
+<h4> MongoDB Atlas CIDR Block </h4>
 ```hcl
 output "mongodb_atlas_cidr_block" {
     value = "192.168.0.0/21"
 }
 ```
-Provides the CIDR block used in the MongoDB Atlas project.
+- Provides the CIDR block used in the MongoDB Atlas project.

-MongoDB Atlas Region:
+<h4> MongoDB Atlas Region </h4>
 ```hcl
 output "region_name" {
     value = "US_EAST_1"
 }
 ```
-Provides the region where the MongoDB Atlas cluster is deployed.
+- Provides the region where the MongoDB Atlas cluster is deployed.

-Project Name:
+<h4> Project Name </h4>
 ```hcl
 output "project_name" {
   value = "terraformProject"
 }
 ```
-Provides the name of the Terraform project.
+- Provides the name of the Terraform project.

-Organisation ID:
+<h4> Organisation ID </h4>
 ```hcl
 output "organisation_id" {
   value = "65e24d75b0bbab5dbe0ebe25"
 }
 ```
-Provides the ID of the organisation in MongoDB Atlas.
+- Provides the ID of the organisation in MongoDB Atlas.

 <h3> Variables.tf </h3>
 The following variables are used to configure the MongoDB Atlas project and its associated resources.
 Each variable has a default value which can be overridden as needed using a terraform.tfvars file (this will be shown in the following section):
-MongoDB Atlas Region:
+<h4> MongoDB Atlas Region </h4>

 ```hcl
 variable "atlas_region" {